ngendah/rapidpro-helm-chart/README.md

     b.
 Postgresql version 1.13+ and

-    c. a Docker container registry either hosted locally or on the cloud.
+    c. a container image registry either hosted locally or on the cloud.

 2. This repository together with it's sub-repository.